Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Related Work

 Other scientific and engineering fields also research the mechanics of cellular meta-materials~\cite{zheng2014,ion2016,schaedler2016} due to their strong structural properties and light-weightiness~\cite{zheng2014}.
-Unstructured cell distribution, like foams~\cite{ashby2006}, and nano-materials~\cite{meza2014} belong to this category in the broadest sense as well.
-An additional advantage of such structures is that they allow to program specific properties, like negative Poisson ratio~\cite{clausen2015}, or adaptable mechanical structures~\cite{jenett2017}.
+Unstructured cell distributions, like foams~\cite{ashby2006}, and nano-materials~\cite{meza2014} belong to this category in the broadest sense as well.
+An additional advantage of such structures is that they allow programming specific properties, like negative Poisson ratio~\cite{clausen2015}, or adaptable mechanical structures~\cite{jenett2017}.